 3. Drizzle oil in a pan on medium high to high heat.
 Lightly fry the tofu in until golden and remove from the pan when done.
 Be sure to turn the tofu pieces so all the sides are cooked.
 Don't go overboard with the oil, we're not deep-frying it...but if that's what you want, go for it.

-igh heat.
+4. Transfer the tofu into a pot on high heat.
 Add 2 tbsp of soy sauce and the ginger.

 5. Cover the pot, and let it sit for about 3 minutes.
 Then, flip the tofu onto the other side and let it sit for another 3 minutes.

-r and let it cook until nappa leaves are soft, but not mushy.
+6. Replenish the water and then add the nappa leaves.
+Cover and let it cook until nappa leaves are soft, but not mushy.
 Stir to get it to cook evenly.

+7. Add the 1/2 tbsp of soy sauce.
 Bring the heat down to low and let simmer for 10-15 minutes to fully get the flavor into the tofu (the longer the better).
 Stir and serve!

 Cooking, like all other things, gets better with experience.
 Practice and you'll know when to stir, when to add water, and when the food is done.
 The measurements for most Chinese food recipes are really just guidelines.
 So, happy eating and cooking!